Anhmike/Creating-a-multi-sports-event-dashboard-in-PowerBI/README.md

 - creating custom sorting order in PowerBI
 - creating different visualisations to build a dashboard

-The data used are pre-scraped from the 8th Asean ParaGames website using the free tier of [import.io](https://www.import.io/)
+This dataset used is scraped from the 8th Asean ParaGames website using the free tier of [import.io](https://www.import.io/)

 ### Part 1: Inserting Data - medals.csv ###